Water quality and flood risk

 The Devon Resilience Innovation Project (DRIP) is funded by the Environment Agency and is usig NFM, alongside other measures, to reduce the risk of flooding in “rapid-response” flash flooding locations across Devon.

-Westcountry Rivers Trust Citizen Science programme.
+Westcountry Rivers Trust Citizen Science programme provides training for volunteers in water quality testing.

 Search this site: